theadarsh-ai/QA-Testing-Agent/README.md

 ## 🏗️ Technical Architecture: The LangGraph Brain

-Unlike legacy QA automation that follows a linear path, DesignGuard uses a **State-Driven Orchestrator (LangGraph)**.
+Unlike legacy QA automation that follows a linear path, My Agent uses a **State-Driven Orchestrator (LangGraph)**.
 This allows the agent to:
 - **Observe**: Scan the initial environment and handle dynamic redirects.
 - **Navigate**: Deep-crawl the site using a **Playwright-powered Autonomous Navigator**.
 - **Detect**: Parallelize inspections across 4 specialist agents.